 biometric passport or second generation of electronic passport or e-passport.

-Ten years after the launch of the first wave of electronic passports,
+A decade after the launch of the first wave of electronic passports,

 we see 4 common trends in the approaches being adopted in electronic passport migration, the technologies selected, and the impacts on existing processes and the overall passport design.